yanghoon/obsidian-workspace/Subjects.md

 - Use small threads
 ### Reactive
 to Handle Data Streams with Event Driven
-- Use Funtional Style, Asyncronous, Backpressure
+- Use funtional style, asyncronous, backpressure
-- Schedule data streams handling
+- Can schedule data streams handling
 - Use small threads